pnegus/yetanothermousereview/mouse/_posts/2025-01-04-the-rating-system.md

 # The Rating System, at a high level

 Every product reviewed on this site will have ***two*** **overall scores**: an **objective** score and a **subjective** (preference) score.

 This score is taken as the floor of the average (to the nearest 1/2 star) score of the categories defined in the following subsections.

+Speaking of the following subsections, each subsection will receive a score from 0-3 stars:

+- 0 stars: cannot recommend this product.
+- 1 stars: can recommend this product, but does not stand out.
+- 2 stars: excellent.
+A solid recommendation.
+- 3 stars: the best of the best.

-For example, a mouse I do not personally enjoy using might have low subjective scores.
+A mouse I do not personally enjoy using might have a low overall subjective score.
 However, if it is built well and has great sensor performance, it will still have a good objective score.
 This hopefully gives you, the reader and potential consumer, an optimal way to judge the merits of a product.

 ## Categories for Mice